icons8/lunacy-docs/docs/teams.md

 ### [Projects](#projects)

-On this tab, you will keep your team files organized in projects.
+On this tab, you will keep your team documents organized in projects.
 You can think of projects as of folders.
-To start creating team files, you should have at least one project.
+To start creating team documents, you should have at least one project.

 To create a project: